 How to Market a Property Fairly and Legally

 Marketing a property in Virginia can be tricky.
-Discriminatory housing practices can land housing providers in trouble.
-It is important to ensure all potential renters are treated equally when marketing a property.
+Housing discrimination practices can land housing providers in trouble.
+It is important to ensure all potential renters are treated equally and without discrimination when marketing a property.
 Here are some tips that might help you:

 Offer Equal Access

 All prospective tenants must be provided with equal access to rental opportunities.
-It's a must for landlords and real estate agents to ensure they are not engaging in any discriminatory practices when advertising a property.
+It's a must for landlords and real estate agents to ensure they are not engaging in any discriminatory practices when advertising a property to avoid a fair housing complaint.

 Avoid Using Discriminatory Language